 What is a psychiatrist?

 A psychiatrist is clinician who provides specialized care in medical and mental health treatment.
 While there are several types of clinicians who offer mental health care, a psychiatrist is unique in also being a physician, having graduated from an undergraduate institution as well as from a medical school.
-Thus, a psychiatrist has an M.D. and is licensed by the state to practice medicine.
+Thus, a psychiatrist has a medical degree and is licensed by the state to practice medicine.
 But training does not end there.
 A psychiatrist has also completed a full year of internship in a hospital setting and has also completed a minimum 3 year residency in general psychiatry where skills in diagnostic assessment, psychotherapy, medication assessment and management and familiarity with several other psychiatric skills are acquired.
 In many cases, a psychiatrist may also have completed a fellowship in a psychiatric subspecialty, such as geriatrics, child and adolescent psychiatry, forensics, research, or chemical dependency.
 Many psychiatrists are also “board certified”, meaning that they have passed a rigorous examination demonstrating proficiency in their specialty or subspecialty.
 In some cases, a psychiatrist may also have another graduate degree, such as in law, business, research, or public health.
 Once formal training is completed, psychiatrists licensed in California will continue to complete at least an additional 25 hours of further skills and training each year.

 How do I know if I am responding to treatment?

 During the initial consultation, one of the objectives is to assist in determining the severity of your condition.
 I ask several questions to identify symptoms of your condition.
 From time to time, I may ask you those same questions again to see if symptoms have improved or worsened.
 In some instances, I may offer to have you fill out a clinical assessment tool which can quantify your improvement as well.
 Of course, you may also keep a diary or journal of your own symptoms to measure improvement over time.
 I will be posting on my website a number of tools to assist you in assessing your symptoms and your progress so that you can more easily see how you respond to treatment.